What was Anaheim’s interim emergency shelter?

 Finding space for shelters isn’t easy.

-This location was made available to us by Visit Anaheim Cares, the nonprofit arm of our Visit Anaheim, and other business partners who want to help address what is the most pressing issue facing Anaheim.
+This location was made available to us by Visit Anaheim Cares, the nonprofit arm of our Visit Anaheim, and other business partners who wanted to help address what is the most pressing issue facing Anaheim.

 We would not consider, and are not considering, this site for a long-term shelter.

-Will this just become gathering places for transients looking for a meal and shower?
+Did this just become gathering places for transients looking for a meal and shower?

 We heard the same concerns before opening Bridges at Kraemer Place, a county-run shelter in industrial east Anaheim.

-The site will see:
+The site had: